anjojow/Institute-of-Data/README.md

-# Institute of Data Labs
+# Institute of Data Labs - Understanding Numpy, Pandas, and Statistical Datas